-Your weather: Fog rolling in for Auckland commuters, fine spells forecast later in day
+Your weather: Fog rolling in for Auckland commuters, delays at Auckland Aiport

-Drivers are urged to take care as fog creeps over parts of Auckland city this morning, with problems exacerbated by a Southern Motorway breakdown and reports of a man seen walking on the Northern Motorway.
+The low-lying fog has already contributed to problems for the city's commuters, with problems exacerbated by a Southern Motorway breakdown and reports of a man seen walking on the Northern Motorway.

+Fullers says the heavy fog has also caused delays of up to 20 minutes for Birkenhead ferries.

 The NZ Transport Agency said the patches of fog were reducing visibility in some areas of Auckland's motorway network this morning.